-A 2013 stock option plan (the "2013 Option Plan") had been used for the grant of stock options prior to 2015.
-The Equity Incentive Plan was adopted in January 2015 and amended and re-approved by shareholders in both 2018 and 2021, and provides for the award of stock options, SARs, restricted stock and RSUs, deferred share units, performance shares, performance units, and stock-based units, at the discretion of the Board.
+Prior to 2015, the Company used its 2013 stock option plan (the "2013 Option Plan") for the grant of stock options.
+The Equity Incentive Plan was adopted in January 2015 and amended and re-approved by shareholders in 2018, 2021 and most recently in 2024 and provides for the award of stock options, SARs, restricted stock and RSUs, deferred share units, performance shares, performance units, and stock-based units, at the discretion of the Board.
 The 2013 Option Plan was terminated upon adoption of the Equity Incentive Plan, and all stock options previously granted pursuant to the 2013 Option Plan that were then outstanding were incorporated into the Equity Incentive Plan and treated as Awards under the Equity Incentive Plan.

-The Equity Incentive Plan describes all of the types of equity compensation that may be awarded by the Board and gives the Board broad discretion with respect to equity grants to all directors, officers, employees and consultants of the Company.
-The LTIP applies only to Senior Executive Officers and sets out the performance goals that must be met by senior management in connection with any such grant of equity.
+The Equity Incentive Plan describes all of the types of equity compensation that may be awarded by the Board and gives the Board broad discretion with respect to equity grants to all Directors, officers, employees and consultants of the Company.

-In 2022, RSUs were granted to all Directors, Executive Officers and other senior management personnel, and stock options were granted to other Company employees.
-In addition, SARs were granted to NEOs, other senior management personnel and certain other personnel in 2022.
+In 2023, RSUs were granted to all Directors, NEOs, other Officers and other senior management personnel, and stock options were granted to the Company's other salaried employees.
+In addition, SARs were granted to all NEOs, other Officers and certain other senior management personnel in 2023.

 As discussed above, equity awards are granted in consideration of the level of responsibility of the executive as well as such executive's impact or contribution to the longer-term operating performance of the Company.
 All equity grants are approved by the Board, based on recommendations from the Compensation Committee.
-Generally, in determining the equity incentive awards to be granted to the NEOs, equity grants are set at competitive levels relative to equity awards granted by the peer group as a percent of base salary, consistent with any equity award targets that may be set out in the NEO's employment agreements, and recognizing the level of experience and seniority of the Company's senior management team, in order to provide incentive to improve the retention of executives.
-The Board may also take into account the Compensation Committee's recommendation to the Board and the Board's assessment of the performance of the Company overall, the Company's specific projects and the NEO's individual contribution to that performance.
+Generally, in determining the equity incentive awards to be granted to the NEOs, equity grants are set at competitive levels relative to equity awards granted by the peer group as a percent of base salary, consistent with any equity award targets that may be set out in the NEOs' employment agreements and recognizing the level of experience and seniority of the Company's senior management team, in order to provide incentive to improve the retention of executives.
+The Board may also take into account the Company overall, the Company's specific projects and each NEO's individual contribution to that performance.
 Equity incentives granted to NEOs may be made subject to specific vesting requirements, which may include vesting over a particular period of time or in response to the achievement of performance-based metrics.